LWVMA Voting Information for November 3, 2020

 Serving in Wellesley Town Government

 Wellesley's Town Government relies heavily on volunteers --- those who are recruited, those who are recommended, and those who offer their own services.
 The appointment of members to various special committees and boards is the responsibility of the Town Moderator and several elected boards.
 The LWV Wellesley has helped the town develop a form to help those making appointments identify individuals who are willing to serve.
-The form can be found here.
 Besides the committees listed on the form, there are numerous other opportunities and this form will help in making appointments to those as well.
 To help residents and prospective candidates and appointees understand Wellesley government, the LWV Wellesley has published a very useful guide.